SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 However, your Superannuation is not an estate asset.
 It does not automatically go into your Will.
 What happens if you have no binding nomination?
 The SMSF trustee pays out your Super as it sees fit.
 Fight back.
 A binding death benefit nomination overrides the trustee’s discretion.

-If your super goes to an adult child then the tax rate is up to 17% or even 32% tax.
+If your super goes to an adult child, the tax rate is up to 17% or even 32%.
 A superannuation testamentary trust in your Will potentially reduces that non-dependency death tax to zero.

 Why use an SMSF death benefit binding nomination?

 SMSF Binding death benefit nominations provide certainty.
-They ensure that upon your death, your super is paid according to your wishes.
+They ensure that your super is paid according to your wishes upon your death.
 It removes the SMSF trustee’s discretion.

 Without a binding nomination, the Superannuation trustee has unfettered discretion.
 This is to pay the benefits as it deems appropriate.
 The trustee: